hamzaramzanali/Readme-generator/README.md

-# Readme-generator
+# README Generator

 ## Description
-This application was created to allow an user to input their data into the command line to dynamically create a README.
+This project was designed to allow an user to dynamically create a README file by using the command line.
+An user must input their answers to the questions in the command line, then their inputs will be appended onto the README file.

 ## Table of Contents
 [Installation](#installation)